Fusion-WS/Fusion-WS/README.md

 The ***FU***nctional & ***S***tructural ***I***ntegration ***O***f ***N***euroimages (Fusion) - ***W***ater***S***hed (WS) toolbox.

 The Fusion-WS toolbox provides a data-driven pipeline for creating regions of interest (ROIs) from 3D functional MRI (fMRI) task activation contrasts.
 At its core, Fusion-WS relies on a variant of the classic watershed by floodfill immersion algorithm<sup>1</sup> to transform smooth continuous statistical spaces into discrete ROIs.
-Watershed is an elegant but naive approach that doesn't assume spatial gaussianity or require apriori knowledge of the number of clusters/ROI (in contrast to *k*-means, for example).
+Watershed is an elegant, but naive, deterministic approach that doesn't assume spatial gaussianity or require apriori knowledge of the number of clusters/ROI (in contrast to *k*-means, for example).

 The current Fusion-WS toolbox is implemented in `Matlab`.
 <br>